Moms, grab these important tips for self care for chronic pain to make your health a priority so you can give your family your best.

 Rachel Newcomb blogs at Smart Mom Smart IdeasSmart Mom Resource library which includes free printable meal planners, goal setting worksheets, an inspiring coloring book and more.

 I’m amazed sometimes when I read stories like Rachel’s, how similar chronic illnesses can be.
 Though Rachel deals with chronic migraines and I deal with chronic pain in my joints, there is the similarity that weather changes and stress make our pain and symptoms flare.
 I think that’s why it’s important for people with chronic illness to share their experiences, so we can learn and help one another in any way we can endure and thrive with these conditions.

-I love all of Rachel’s ideas on practicing self-care.
-In fact, my go to self-care and flare coping mechanism is taking a break from reality and escaping into a great book.
-You could say that my RA helped me find my passion for traveling the world in books and for this blog where I can hope to inspire and encourage others like me from what I’ve learned.
+I love all of Rachel’s ideas on practicing self care for chronic pain.
+In fact, my go to self-care and flare coping mechanism is to taking a break from reality and escaping into a great book.
+You could say that my RA helped me find my passion for planning and productivity so I can budget and manage my energy well so I can be the best version of myself for me and my family.
+It also drives me passion to write and for this blog where I can hope to inspire and encourage others like me from what I’ve learned.